Stack Teardowns · Issue 02 · Web track · Desktop

 | Kargo | Verified | 6 ads.txt entries verified against kargo.com sellers.json. |

-The runtime view above only covers what fired in the 5-minute session.
+The runtime view above only covers what fired during the captured session.
 The full picture lives in the publisher's ads.txt file itself, which declares every seller authorized to monetize cnn.com inventory.
 Beamflow.co crawls that file and cross-references every entry against the corresponding SSP's sellers.json.
 Server response: HTTPS, 30ms response, 2 redirects, text/plain.

 1,011 clean · 723 issues